manuGil/fair-code/CONTRIBUTING.md

 # Contributing guidelines

-Any kind of contribution to **** is welcome, from a simple comment or a question, to a full fledged [pull request](https://help.github.com/articles/about-pull-requests/).
+Any kind of contribution to **Fair Code** is welcome, from a simple comment or a question, to a full fledged [pull request](https://help.github.com/articles/about-pull-requests/).
-You can reach out the team via [illuminator@tudelft.nl](mailto:illuminator@tudelft.nl)
+You can reach out the maintainers via [m.g.garciaalvarez@tudelft.nl](mailto:m.g.garciaalvarez@tudelft.nl)

 A contribution can be associated with the following cases: